gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 These results, including the term-plot in Figure \@ref(fig:Figure8-30), show that there is evidence of a difference in the mean reading scores between the two groups and maybe that is all these data really say...
-This is the logical outcome if we decide that the interaction is not important IN THIS DATA SET.
+This is the logical outcome if we decide that the interaction is not important *in this data set*.
 In general, if the interaction is dropped, the interaction model can be reduced to considering an additive model with the categorical and quantitative predictor variables.
 \index{interaction model}
 \index{additive model}
-Either or both of those variables could also be considered for removal, possibly starting with the variable with the larger p-value, leaving a string of ever-simpler models possible if large p-values are continually encountered^[This is an example of what is called "step down" testing for model refinement which is a commonly used technique for arriving at a final model to
+Either or both of those variables could also be considered for removal, usually starting with the variable with the larger p-value, leaving a string of ever-simpler models possible if large p-values are continually encountered^[This is an example of what is called "step down" testing for model refinement which is a commonly used technique for arriving at a final model to